 Texting is a serious problem, causing distracted driving throughout the US.
 Many states have enacted laws to stop under age drivers from texting or using their cell phones while driving a car.
 There are tougher laws in place for young drivers under the age of eighteen than more experienced drivers.

 The state of Kentucky has banned cell phones, both hand held and hands-free, for all bus drivers.
 Further, there is a ban on cell phone use for all novice drivers, which are drivers under the age of 18.
 There is also a ban on texting while driving for drivers of all ages.
 These new laws are an attempt to help control the growing use of cellphones while driving, the number one reason drivers are driving distracted.

-- 180 people died in Kentucky while being the driver or passenger of an SUV or truck, making up for 28% of the total fatalities.
+- 354 people died in Kentucky in a collision with a moving vehicle, making up for 42% of the total fatalities.

-- There were 9 fatalities with drivers or passengers riding in a large truck.
-This was 1% of the total number of road fatalities in 2013.
+- There were 88 fatalities with drivers or passengers in collision with a fixed object.
+This makes up for 35% of total fatalities in 2016.

 - Cell phone use and texting is responsible for causing about 10% of the fatalities in the United States.

 - 6% of the accidents because of cell phone use were caused by drivers sixteen to twenty four years old.